1austrartsua1/projSplitFit/docs/intro.rst

 defined for "monotone inclusion" problems.
 This problem class includes all convex optimization problems, but also other problems not representable as convex optimization, and which do not have objective functions.
-For this reason, ``projSplitFit`` does not need to calculate value of the objective function in :eq:`masterProb` while solving the problem.
+For this reason, ``projSplitFit`` does not need to calculate the value of the objective function in :eq:`masterProb` while solving the problem.
 Instead, it monitors how closely the current primal and dual solutions estimates come to certifying their joint optimality.
-However, if you call the ``getObjective`` method (see below) or elect to keep a history of the solution trajectory, ``projSplitFit`` will attempt to computer objective function values.
+However, if you call the ``getObjective`` method (see below) or elect to keep a history of the solution trajectory, ``projSplitFit`` will attempt to compute objective function values.